 The New Zealand Ethics Committee is an ethics advisory committee serving any social researcher not eligible for ethics review from the standing ethics committees for tertiary institutions or the health and disability sector.
 Many research projects from professional, community and government researchers fall outside this narrow realm of university or health research.

 Members of the New Zealand Ethics Committee are volunteers with significant research and ethical review experience.
 The Committee meets monthly using either telephone conferencing or email.
-Applications are sent to reviewers on the fifteenth of any month and applicants can expect to be sent review comments within 10 to 14 days after that.
+Applications are sent to reviewers by the fifteenth of any month and applicants can expect to receive review comments within 10 to 14 days after that.
 Submit all queries and applications to Sue Fish, NZEC administrator, at firstname.lastname@example.org.

 NZEC Code of Ethics

 The New Zealand Ethics Committee adheres to the Royal Society of New Zealand Code of Professional Standards and Ethics in Science, Technology, and the Humanities http://www.royalsociety.org.nz/organisation/about/code (see especially “Part 2: Principles”).